capactio/capact/docs/proposal/20201102-artifacts.md

 #### Suggested solution

 Based on the suggestion from [this section](#populate-an-action-with-the-input-typeinstances).
-The Voltron Engine adds an initial download step to the Workflow to download all TypeInstances specified under `spec.input` which have `read` permission.
+The Voltron Engine adds an initial download step to the Workflow to download all TypeInstances specified under `spec.input` which have `read` verb.
 In the same way, we can handle the deletion of the TypeInstances.
-The Voltron Engine adds a step at the end of the Workflow to delete all TypeInstances specified under `spec.input` which have `delete` permission.
+The Voltron Engine adds a step at the end of the Workflow to delete all TypeInstances specified under `spec.input` which have `delete` verb.

 <details> <summary>Example</summary>